 If you know what way the muscle fibre runs, then you can predict the joint action it creates.

 Imagine the striations are a tug of war rope, with a team sat on each attachment point.

 When the muscles contract, when they shorten and lengthen they lengthen along the direction of the muscle fibre striations.

-If you are looking for clear images of the muscles, then check out our muscle memory sprint, including audio downloads and a 28 day email challenge to strucutre your revision: Muscle Memory Sprint
+If you are looking for clear images of the muscles, then check out our muscle memory flashcards, including all of the origins, insertions and joint actions CLICK HERE

 3. What are Concentric & Eccentric Contractions?

-Most people think of a muscle contraction as the muscle shortening.
+Most people think of muscle contraction as muscle shortening.
 However, there are 2 types of contractions for each muscle, one that gets longer and one that gets shorter.

-You need to know that a concentric contraction is the muscle shortening,
+You need to know that a concentric contraction is muscle shortening,